 As one of the nation’s most popular parks, Yosemite needs to be able to provide modern, effective visitor education.
-This grant allows Yosemite rangers to stretch their creative muscles as they implement as many as 10 pop-up educational programs designed to spark conversation and curiosity while prompting people to think more deeply about their experience in the park.
+This grant allowed Yosemite rangers to stretch their creative muscles as they coordinated a variety of pop-up educational programs designed to spark conversation and curiosity while prompting people to think more deeply about their experience in the park.

 How your support helped: With your help, park rangers dedicated time and materials to dreaming up, developing and delivering innovative programming to inspire and educate Yosemite visitors of all ages — and to fill a gap in interpretive programming while many other educational activities were on hold due to the COVID-19 pandemic.
 Rangers designed and piloted 11 formal pop-up programs, as well as several smaller, more informal activities; altogether, those programs reached more than 14,400 visitors.
 The 2020 pilot programs included art projects, opportunities to learn about bears and watersheds, postcard-writing prompts, an exploration of glaciers and climate change, and more.